mVentory/MVentory_Productivity/README.md

 ## Configuration
 The extension doesn't require any initial configuration.
 The front-end toolbar is displayed on the front end for all authorised users.

+#### User configuration

+1. Create a user group called `Reviewer`
+2. Assign an active user to that group to give them access to the productivity toolbar.

+The user should the bar after logging it to the front-end.